-If in any year, Distribution Network Operator (DNO) companies' revenue is greater (over recovery) or lower (under recovery) than is allowed under the RIIO-ED1 price control, the difference is carried forward and the subsequent prices the companies may charge are adjusted.
-Under the regulatory framework, distribution tariffs are set two years in advance which means the over/under recovery built into tariffs is a forecast and will differ from the actual outturn.
-The difference is reflected in future tariff years meaning any difference in the 2022/23 forecast compared to actual will be fully unwound through revenue by 2025/26.
-The phasing of changes in tariffs and volumes between reporting periods has meant a £8.5m over-recovery in 2021/22 was replaced with a £20.9m under-recovery in 2022/23, which is primarily due to lower than expected DUoS volumes as described above.
+If in any year, Distribution Network Operator (DNO) companies' revenue is greater (over recovery) or lower (under recovery) than is allowed under the RIIO-ED2 price control, the difference is carried forward and the subsequent prices the companies may charge are adjusted.
+Under the regulatory framework, distribution tariffs are set 15 months in advance which means the over/under recovery built into tariffs is a forecast and will differ from the actual outturn.
+The difference is reflected in future tariff years meaning any difference in the 2023/24 forecast compared to actual will be fully unwound through revenue by 2026/27.
+The phasing of changes in tariffs and volumes between reporting periods has meant a £20.9m under-recovery in 2022/23 was replaced with a £111.5m under-recovery in 2023/24, which is primarily due to inflationary timing impacts as described above.